Operation Black Buck: Black Buck Four

 XM597 preserved at the National Museum of Flight in East Fortune, showing mission markings from its two Black Buck missions and Brazilian internment.

 The Black Buck Four mission was due to be the first using American-supplied Shrike anti-radar missiles, which were mounted on the Vulcans using improvised underwing pylons.
-These weapons had not previously been used by Vulcans, but arrangements for fitting them to the aircraft and the trials program were completed in just ten days.
+These weapons had not previously been used by Vulcans, but arrangements for fitting them to the aircraft and the trials programme were completed in just ten days.
 Vulcans equipped with Shrike allowed the Vulcan to carry an additional 16000 lb of fuel in bomb bay tanks, which extended their range and reduced the number of refuelling contacts needed on the flight to the Falklands to four.

 The primary aircraft was a Vulcan flown by Squadron Leader Neil McDougall and his crew from No. 50 Squadron that arrived at Wideawake on 27 May, with Montgomery flying the reserve aircraft.
 The mission was scheduled for 28 May, but was also cancelled, but only some five hours after they had taken off.
 One of the supporting Victor refuelling aircraft suffered a failure of the hose-and-drogue refuelling unit, and the flight had to be recalled.